jeremysee2/jeremysee2.github.io/_drafts/Lichee Tang FPGA/the-15-fpga-with-20-000-luts.md

 The keyword `assign` can only be used with `wire` type variables, thereby driving the signal continuously.
 These will always be active, not just at the clock edge.

 #### Logic Gates

+Now that we've taken a look at this basic example, let's try to extend it with some logic gates.

 ### Tutorial 2: Seven Segment Display